luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ---

-### Milestone 5.5: Chat UI - Message Input Component
+### Milestone 5.5: Chat UI - Message Input Component with Tagging

-**Goal:** Allow users to type and send messages in conversations.
+**Goal:** Allow users to type and send messages in conversations, with ability to tag/link animals or groups.

 **Tasks:**